 Despite the new regulating valve, the Nera still experienced frequent and massive flooding events.
 In 1787, Pope Pius VI commissioned an architect to modify the leaps below the falls by creating what’s known as “lateral cataracts”.
 This feat of engineering is how the flooding problems were finally addressed.

 Later on in 1896, Terni-based steel mills began using the power of the flowing river to generate electricity.

 Much of the time, the flow of water in the canals is sent to the local Galleto power plant to fuel their production of clean energy.
 During these moments, the flow of water almost comes to a complete standstill.

 The falls are literally turned on at different times throughout the day.
 The process begins with the sounding of an alarm and the opening of gates, transforming the slow peaceful stream of water into a speeding flow of 15 cubic meters of water per second, and bringing Marmore Falls into her full glory.

-Watch/share this video about the Marmore Falls and better yet, subscribe to my Youtube channel for even more travel related videos.
+Watch/share this video about Marmore Falls and better yet, subscribe to my Youtube channel for even more travel-related videos.

 What do you think about Marmore Falls in Italy?
 Do you have any travel tips from the Umbrian region?
 Leave us with your best tips in the comments below.